eclipse-tractusx/tractusx-identityhub/README.md

 | [!WARNING] this project is under heavy development, expect bugs, problems and radical changes! |
 |------------------------------------------------------------------------------------------------|

 Welcome Contributor!
-Feel free to join our EDC Weeklys if you want to contibute, or our office hours.
+Feel free to join our Identity Hub Weeklys if you want to contibute, or our office hours.
-You will find the links here: https://eclipse-tractusx.github.io/community/open-meetings#EDC%20Weekly%20|%20Extended
+You will find the links here: https://eclipse-tractusx.github.io/community/open-meetings/#Identity%20Hub%20Weekly

+Also feel free to contact us on our matrix chat: https://matrix.to/#/#tractusx-identity-hub:matrix.eclipse.org

 We are working at the moment to bring the current implemented functionalities from the upstream identity hub, test and integrate them here to offer a deployment in Helm Charts and publish our images in docker hub, so you can use also this wallet.